Ephron Mason-Clark: Club career

+Barnet

 Mason-Clark made his debut for Barnet on 4 October 2016, as a 59th-minute substitute for Justin Amaluzor in an EFL Trophy match against Norwich City U23.
 Mason-Clark joined Metropolitan Police on loan later that month.
 He made his English Football League debut against Crewe Alexandra on 19 November 2016.
 In October 2018, Mason-Clark signed a new-long-term deal with the Bees, keeping him with the club until 2021.
 He scored his first goal for the Bees in the FA Trophy against Bath City on 15 December 2018.
 His first league goal came on 1 January 2019 against Boreham Wood, and he also won a penalty in the Bees' 1–0 FA Cup third round win away at Sheffield United on 6 January, which was converted by Shaq Coulthirst.
 He then set up Coulthirst for Barnet's first equaliser against Brentford in their 3–3 draw in the fourth round.

+Peterborough United

 On 26 August 2022, Mason-Clark signed for EFL League One club Peterborough United for an undisclosed fee on a three-year contract.

+Coventry City

+On 1 February 2024, Mason-Clark signed for Coventry City for an undisclosed fee on a four-year contract, and then returned to Peterborough United on loan until the end of the 2023–24 season.

+Mason-Clark was named EFL Championship Player of the Month for December 2024 having scored three goals and assisted a further three.